grokspawn/gh2jira/README.md

-  github      Run a github subcommand help        Help about any command jira        Run a jira subcommand
+  github      Run a github subcommand help        Help about any command jira        Run a jira subcommand reconcile   reconcile github and jira issues

 Flags:
-      --github-project string   Github project domain to list if not using a profile, e.g.: operator-framework/operator-sdk -h, --help                    help for gh2jira
+      --github-project string   Github project domain to list if not using a profile, e.g.: operator-framework/operator-lifecycle-manager
+  -h, --help                    help for gh2jira
       --jira-base-url string    Jira base URL, e.g.: https://issues.redhat.com (default "https://issues.redhat.com/")
       --jira-project string     Jira project if not using a profile, e.g.: OCPBUGS